On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Multi-mode Antenna Design

 \section{Multi-mode Antenna Design}

 In order to realize MIMO antennas both at the base station and the mobile terminal, the concept of multi-mode antennas based on the theory of characteristic modes~\cite{Chen2015} is employed.
 In this concept, different current modes are excited by different antenna ports on a single antenna element.
 It is thus most suitable for designing MIMO antennas that optimally utilize the given space.
-Consequently, the concept is purposefully applied to the design of MIMO antennas in spatially restricted environments such as modern mobile devices as well as the design of base station antenna elements with a compact form factor.
+Consequently, the concept is purposefully applied to the design of MIMO antennas in spatially restricted environments such as modern mobile devices as well as the design of base station antennas with a compact form factor.

-The theory of characteristic modes states that an arbitrary surface current density on a perfectly electrically conducting~(PEC) antenna can be expressed as a weighted superposition of characteristic surface current densities (eigenfunctions).
-This modal decomposition is described mathematically by a generalized eigenvalue problem, which can be solved numerically by means of the method of moments~(MoM) for an arbitrary PEC geometry~\cite{Chen2015}.
-The solution of the eigenvalue problem (characteristic mode analysis) yields the characteristic surface current densities and corresponding eigenvalues, which describe how much a characteristic mode may contribute to the total radiation of an antenna.
+The theory of characteristic modes states that an arbitrary surface current density on a perfectly electrically conducting~(PEC) antenna can be expressed as a weighted sum of characteristic surface current densities.
+This modal decomposition is described mathematically by a generalized eigenvalue problem, which can be solved numerically by means of the method of moments~(MoM) ~\cite{Chen2015}.
+The solution of the eigenvalue problem yields the characteristic surface current densities and corresponding eigenvalues, which describe how much a characteristic mode may contribute to the total radiation of an antenna.

 The characteristic modes possess advantageous orthogonality properties which are leveraged for multi-mode antenna designs.
 They state that the characteristic far fields are orthogonal to each other, offering pattern and polarization diversity.
 For this reason, the aim of multi-mode antenna design for MIMO is to respectively excite different sets of characteristic modes with different antenna ports.
 In this case, the antenna ports are uncorrelated, which is most beneficial for MIMO antennas.